anacweeks/anacweeks.github.io/_pages/inprogress.md

 “The New Defenders of Gender Equality?
 The Representation of Women's Interests in Populist Radical Right Parties.”
 Revise & resubmit (with Bonnie Meguid, Miki Kittilson, and Hilde Coffé).

 "Gender Quota Laws and Women in Cabinets."
 Working paper (with Tiffany Barnes and Giulia Venturini).
-Preprint: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577
+SSRN [preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5046577).

 "Thinly Veiled: The Use of Femonationalist Speech in European Parliaments."
 Working paper (with Jorge Fernandes and Bonnie M. Meguid).